pszufe/HIF-standard/README.md

 * [A Blue Start: A large-scale pairwise and higher-order social network dataset](https://arxiv.org/abs/2505.11608)
 * [Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks](https://arxiv.org/abs/2509.20174)

-To add your project name and url to thr list just [click here](https://github.com/pszufe/HIF-standard/issues/new) and open a GitHub issue
+To add your project name and url to the list just [click here](https://github.com/pszufe/HIF-standard/issues/new) and open a GitHub issue.